-The 14th Winningest Law Firm of 2002, Porter & Malouf, P.A., have the unmatched knowledge, experience, and resources to help your family receive the full compensation that you deserve for your injury due to someone else's negligence or a defective product.
+The 14th Winningest Law Firm of 2002, Porter & Malouf, P.A., has the unmatched knowledge, experience, and resources to help your family receive the full compensation that you deserve for your injury due to someone else's negligence or a defective product.
 Their Mississippi personal injury attorneys are ready to review your case at no charge to you.

-If you or a loved one have suffered from medical malpractice, auto accident, nursing home negligence, premise liability, construction site accidents, defective products, or any other personal injury issue, call Attorney Tim Porter or Patrick Malouf to have your case reviewed.
+If you or a loved one have suffered from medical malpractice, an auto accident, nursing home negligence, premise liability, construction site accidents, defective products, or any other personal injury issue, call Attorney Tim Porter or Patrick Malouf to have your case reviewed.
 Contact us today for a free, no obligation case review.

-At Porter & Malouf, P.A., we will do everything we can to put you at ease as we navigate the legal channels necessary to help you.
+At Porter & Malouf, P.A. we will do everything we can to put you at ease as we navigate the legal channels necessary to help you.
 Our staff each have specific jobs to help move your case forward; but, we also have an attitude that an office functions best when it doesn't hold steadfast to detailed job descriptions.
 At Porter & Malouf, everyone shares the job of helping you.
 If you have a question, someone will get the answer quickly.

 Even if your case is part of large-scale litigation, like asbestos, you will still be treated as an individual.
-We will guide you through the process of medical examinations, depositions, discovery and settlement.
-We will prepare you for a trial and help you keep your eyes on the finish line instead of the bumps and potholes along the way...
+We will guide you through the process of medical examinations, depositions, discovery, and settlement.
+We will prepare you for a trial and help you keep your eyes on the finish line instead of the bumps and potholes along the way.